Measles vaccines: Canadian Immunization Guide

 Travellers

 Measles is endemic in many countries.
-Refer to the Public Health Agency of Canada's Travel Health Notices for information about measles outbreaks outside of Canada and to Immunization of Travellers in Part 3 for additional information.
+Refer to the Public Health Agency of Canada's Travel Health Notices for information about measles outbreaks outside of Canada and to Immunization of travellers in Part 3 for additional information.

 Persons new to Canada

 Health care providers who see persons newly arrived in Canada should review the immunization status and update immunization for these individuals as necessary.
 In many countries outside of Canada, mumps and rubella vaccines are in limited use and measles vaccine alone is given.
 A Canadian study showed that more than one-third of new immigrants and refugees, particularly women, were susceptible to measles, mumps, or rubella.
-Refer to Immunization of Persons New to Canada for additional information.

 Workers